Participer au site avec un Tip

 Description

-Computes the Lomb-Scargle periodogram.
+Compute the generalized Lomb-Scargle periodogram.

 The Lomb-Scargle periodogram was developed by Lomb [1]_ and further